laharianegama/robot_agent/readme.md

 # 🤖 Robot Companion Agent

-A personalized, image-driven robot assistant that simulates how a caregiving robot would perceive, remember, and respond to a user in real time.
+A personalized, image-driven robot assistant that simulates how a robot would perceive, remember, and respond to a user in real time.

 Built with: